What is DesignOps?

 IT and Security: Collaboration with the IT team to create the technological framework and secure the design toolset.

-A: DesignOps is a mindset or modus operandi that supports the designers to target problem solving and frees them from workflow management and other administrative responsibilities.
-It integrates the workflow of the design team with the broader backdrop of product development.
+DesignOps is a mindset or modus operandi that supports the designers to target problem-solving and frees them from workflow management and other administrative responsibilities.
+It integrates the design team’s workflow with the broader backdrop of product development.

-A: (i) Conduct regular one-to-one meetings with the team members to get to know them better and discuss the company’s motives, ideologies, short term, and long term goals, and strategies.
+(i) Conduct regular one-on-one meetings with the team members to get to know them better and discuss the company’s ideologies, strategies, and short-term and long-term goals.

 (ii) Distribute the projects based on the member’s skill set and strengths.

-(iv) define roles, identify the member’s creativity and passion.
+(iv) Define roles, and identify the member’s creativity and passion.

 (v) Appreciate, guide, and motivate the team.

-A: The domain of roles and responsibilities of DesignOps management is very wide-ranged.
-It mainly includes operations management, process design, project management, developing a communication strategy, onboarding new staff, organizing workshops and training sessions for design teams, budget allocation, and control, managing the procurement process.
+The domain of roles and responsibilities of DesignOps management is very wide ranged.
+It mainly includes operations management, process design, project management, developing a communication strategy, onboarding new staff, organizing workshops and training sessions for design teams, budget allocation and control, and managing the procurement process.